abitofhelp/functional/README.md

 | `Functional.Scoped` | Off | RAII guards (requires finalization) |

 The `Try` and `Scoped` modules use `SPARK_Mode => Off` because they interact with exception handling and finalization respectively.

+### SPARK Proof Coverage

+Since SPARK only analyzes instantiated generics (not generic templates), the library includes a comprehensive SPARK test suite (`test/spark/`) that instantiates all generic operations, providing:

+- **Full operation coverage**: All Map, And_Then, Filter, Zip, Flatten, Fold operations instantiated
+- **Helper function verification**: All predicates and transformers formally proven overflow-safe
+- **High proof rate**: See [CHANGELOG](CHANGELOG.md) for current statistics

 ## Features